ThrunGroup/BanditPAM-python/README.md

 the filename in the call to `savefig` in `plot_slice_sns()`.
 Figures 2(a), 2(b), and 2(c) are generated in the same way.

+To remake Appendix Figure 2, 3, 4, and 5, run `python make_sigma_plots.py`,
+modifying the dataset and metric specified in `main()` as necessary.

+Appendix Figure 6 is remade using `python parse_profiles.py` as specified above.

 # Information About Each File